HailstormLabs/Homebrew/D&D5E/Classes/Dragon Aspect.md

 You can increase the damage of your Dragon Breath by expending a spell slot as part of the same action.
 You increase the number of damage dice for Dragon Breath by one plus the level of the spell slot expended.

+## Ability Score Improvement
+When you reach 4th level, and again at 8th, 12th, 16th, and 19th level, you can increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1.
+As normal, you can’t increase an ability score above 20 using this feature.

+Using the optional feats rule, you can forgo taking this feature to take a feat of your choice instead.

 ## Aspect Transformation Improvements
 The ability and trait improvements below provide bonuses during Aspect Transformation at the listed levels.